Updated April 21, 2026

 Great Hammer | Rook | + Great starting damage + Fast Heavy Attack with excellent stack-building potential - Light Attack is slow and clunky |

-Bow | Vigilante | + High starting damage + Excellent range -- great for new players learning positioning - Movement restricted during Light Attack |
+Bow | Vigilante | + High starting damage + Excellent range and a great choice for new players learning positioning - Movement restricted during Light Attack |

 Bo Staff | Vigilante | + Fast attacks with high mobility + Heavy Attacks can be dash-canceled for great uptime - Low starting damage |